View of Deessa restaurant at the Mandarin Oriental Ritz in Madrid

 Admire Galería Canalejas, the new premium icon

-A new icon of luxury in Madrid has been added to the emblematic Serrano and Ortega y Gasset streets (in the Salamanca district): Galería Canalejas (on Plaza de Canalejas).
-An enclave with the leading fashion, accessories, and fine jewellery brands and a unique proposal, the Food Hall with restaurants of different styles and nationalities.
+A new icon of luxury has been added to the emblematic Serrano and Ortega y Gasset streets (in the Salamanca district) of Madrid: the Galería Canalejas (Plaza de Canalejas).
+This enclave features leading fashion, accessories, and fine jewellery brands, as well as a unique concept called the Food Hall, with restaurants of different styles and nationalities.

 • Main dining room of Saddle restaurant in Madrid